Nephatiu/Ncoin-Wallet/README.md

 *git clone https://github.com/Nephatiu/Ncoin-Wallet*

-**03. Create a symbolic link to the Ncoin sources in the Ncoin-Wallet sources named 'cryptonote':**
+**03. Create a symbolic link to the Ncoin sources in the Ncoin-Wallet sources named 'Ncore':**

 *cd Ncoin-Wallet*
-*ln -s ../Ncoin cryptonote*
+*ln -s ../Ncoin Ncore*

 **03. An alternative way is to create a git submodule directly:**